5 days 30 mins. Redesigning Caribou's client onboarding from a manual task list to an AI-first data-dump flow

 2026

-Caribou already disrupted the old way — replacing the 2–3 weeks of functional interviews that traditional consultancies ran with a structured digital process.
-But even the product's own task-list approach still took customers 4–5 days of work.
+Caribou already disrupted the old way, replacing the 2 to 3 weeks of functional interviews that traditional consultancies ran with a deterministic digital process.
+But even the product's own task-list approach still took customers 4 to 5 days of work.
 I designed the flow that collapsed that to under an hour.

 The Problem

 Before Caribou existed, onboarding a new client meant the traditional consultancy playbook: weeks of functional interviews across multiple stakeholders, manually extracting entity details, financials, contracts, people data, and more.
-For a typical organisation with 3 entities, that process took 2–3 weeks.
-Not because the information was complex — because the process of getting it out of people was slow, fragmented, and entirely manual.
+For a typical organisation with 3 entities, that process took 2 to 3 weeks.
+Not because the information was complex, because the process of getting it out of people was slow, fragmented, and entirely manual.

-Caribou's product replaced that with a structured task-list approach, which was a genuine step forward — it brought the timeline down to 4–5 days.
-But 4–5 days is still a lot of work when you're filling in 8–12 forms covering 100+ fields, and the information already exists somewhere in documents the customer has on hand.
+Caribou's product replaced that with a structured task-list approach, which was a genuine step forward.
+It brought the timeline down to 4 to 5 days.
+It still involves a lot of work filling in forms covering 100+ fields, and the information already exists somewhere in documents the customer has on hand.

 What I did

 Identified the data-dump flow as the single highest-leverage onboarding problem.
-Caribou had already solved the "replace the consultancy" part.
-The remaining bottleneck wasn't "customers don't have the information" — it was "we're still making them type it all in manually."
+Caribou had already replaced the slow per-hour billing consultancy approach.
+The remaining bottleneck wasn't "customers don't have the information", it was "we're still making them type it all in manually."

 Proposed a fundamentally different approach: let customers upload their existing documents, process and classify them automatically, and present the extracted insights as one-click suggestions inside the same forms they'd otherwise fill by hand.

 Scoped the MVP with engineering.
-The full vision was ambitious — the shippable version needed to be useful from day one without waiting for perfect extraction accuracy.
+The full vision was ambitious, and the shippable version needed to be useful from day one without waiting for perfect extraction accuracy.
 We designed for graceful degradation: if the AI was confident, one click.
 If it wasn't, the field was still there for manual entry.
 No dead ends.

 Designed the end-to-end flow: